 Taste of QLD banner

-Taste of Queensland 2024
+Taste of Queensland

-Taste of Queensland is Trade and Investment Queensland’s signature food and agriculture trade initiative.
-A week-long program that connects international buyers, importers and distributors with Queensland's premium food, beverage, and agribusiness exporters
+This program connects international buyers, importers and distributors with Queensland's premium food, beverage, and agribusiness exporters.

-It is a highly successful inbound and outbound trade mission program.
+Itsa highly successful inbound and outbound trade mission program.

-Buyers and exporters come together to network, build relationships, participate in business matching meetings and sample delicious products.
+During the networking activities, buyers, build relationships, participate in business matching meetings and sample delicious products.

 Taste of Queensland connects Queensland with the world and the world to Queensland.